 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On January 10 the Church celebrates the memory of Gregory of Nyssa, a saint who probably preferred solitary thought, study and prayer to public preaching and lecturing.
+Gregory of Nyssa was a saint who probably preferred solitary thought, study and prayer to public preaching and lecturing.
 Yet he was called to both public and private activity in his life.

-Born in 335 in Caesarea, Cappadocia, Saint Gregory was one member of a family that produced an extraordinary number of saints.
-He grew up thinking, hearing and speaking about theology and was profoundly influenced by his older brother Basil—known to us as Basil the Great—and by their friend Gregory of Nazianzus.
+Born in 335 in Caesarea, Cappadocia, Gregory was one member of a family that produced an extraordinary number of saints.
+He grew up thinking, hearing and speaking about theology and was profoundly influenced by his older brother Basil, known to us as Basil the Great, and by their friend Gregory of Nazianzus.

 With his solid theological background, Gregory was ready as an adult to write about deep and complex Church teachings in ways that people could understand.
 This became especially important when the doctrine of the Trinity was questioned and argued about.
 Gregory explained that God is One in three undivided Persons who always work together.
 Part of what he said has been expressed in this way: "Every operation which extends from God to the Creation...has its origin from the Father, and proceeds through the Son, and is perfected in the Holy Spirit."
 He also said, "Whatever comes to pass does so by the action of the Three.
 But what comes to pass is one thing, not three things."

 In addition to defending and explaining the faith in public, Gregory was, despite his reluctance, appointed Bishop of Nyssa by his brother Basil in the year 372.
 Basil knew his younger sibling was not altogether suited to such a public administrative role, but he needed someone he could depend on.